All WI members are encouraged to become involved with WI campaigns.

 Our Public Affairs team are dedicated to the resolution process and keeping campaigns alive.
 If you’d like to find out more or become involved email pa@swfwi.org.uk

-In 2024 the WI proposed; there is a chronic shortage of NHS Dentists & people are suffering health issues as a result.
-The NFWI calls on the Government to increase investment in the training & retention of dentists & to review the current inadequate NHS contracts in order to ensure everyone can access an NHS dentist.
+In 2024 the WI proposed; there is a chronic shortage of NHS Dentists & people are suffering health issues as a result, calling on the Government to ensure everyone can access an NHS dentist.

 Clean Rivers for People and Wildlife